SAP/open-ux-tools/packages/odata-service-inquirer/README.md

 Provides Inquirer based end-user prompting to allow selection of a service from multiple data source types.
 This invloves aquiring a connection to backend systems and retrieving edmx metadata for services provided by the catalog, from a local file or CAP project.

+**Note:**
+Current implementation is limited to metadata file and Local Cap projects as datasources only.

 ## Installation
 Npm
 `npm install --save @sap-ux/odata-service-inquirer`